PrismLibrary/Prism-Documentation/docs/wpf/getting-started.md

 | Prism.Dryloc  | [DryLoc](https://github.com/dadhi/DryIoc)        | 4.0.7  |
 | Prism.Ninject | [Ninject](http://www.ninject.org)                | 3.3.4  |

 > Note: There is no need to explicitly install any other dependencies.
-Installing one of the above packages will also take care of installing the packages for the container as well as the shared Prism Packages.
+Installing one of the above packages will also take care of installing the packages for the container as well as the shared Prism packages.

 ![Install Nuget](images/nuget-install.png)